seamusdemora/PiFormulae/Bash_shell-SomeUsefulTricks.md

       Info: format successful
      ```

-   *  The lack of `BLKSECDISCARD` support appears frequently; it is *related to* a defect in the secure erase/wipe capability.
+   *  The lack of `BLKSECDISCARD` support appears frequently in [recent online sources](https://real-world-systems.com/docs/mkfs.f2fs.1.html).
+It appears to be *related to* a defect in the secure erase/wipe capability.
 It is a recent "kernel bug" that is [said to be "patched"](https://secalerts.co/vulnerability/CVE-2024-49994)... perhaps by disabling secure erase?
 I have chosen to ignore it for now.

 3.  `mount`ing may be handled as follows:

    *  from the command line (after running `lsblk --fs` to learn the device location):

      ```bash
       $ sudo mkdir /mnt/bluessd
       $ sudo mount /dev/sdX1 /mnt/bluessd
      ```

-   *  from `/etc/fstab`:
+   *  Add the following to `/etc/fstab` for a permanent automount:

      ```
       LABEL=BlueSSD /mnt/bluessd f2fs defaults,nofail,noatime 0 0
      ```

 4.  *"TRIM"* the drive periodically to clean and optimize the filesystem by "trimming" empty data blocks.
 Once a week is ***probably*** sufficient for most RPi users; use the `fstrim` command for this:

    ```bash
     $ sudo fstrim -v /dev/sdX1
    ```

    *  If you're using an RPi OS, you will have a `systemd` service that takes care of running `fstrim` periodically for you.
-Otherwise You may want to create a small script, and execute the script from the `root crontab`; see `man fstrim` for a description of all the options.
-Check that the `fstrim` service is running:
+Use `systemctl` to check that the `fstrim` service is running as shown below.
+Otherwise, you may want to create a small script, and execute the script from the `root crontab`; see `man fstrim` for a description of all the options.

    *  ```bash
       $ systemctl status fstrim